Celebrities condemn US shootings which killed six Asian women

 Chinese-American actor Daniel Wu shared a news report of the Atlanta shootings and used the hashtag #stopasianhate.

-Korean-American actor Daniel Dae Kim, who in February had jointly offered a reward with Wu to help the police track down the person who assaulted an elderly man, also shared a news article of the Atlanta shootings.
+Korean-American actor Daniel Dae Kim, who last month had jointly offered a reward with Wu to help the police track down the person who assaulted an elderly man, also shared a news article of the Atlanta shootings.

 Other celebrities who have reacted to the attacks include Simu Liu, Fala Chen and Edison Chen.